postsharp/Metalama.Documentation/content/patterns/caching/redis.md

 If you choose to enable dependencies with Redis, you need to make sure that there is at least one instance of the cache GC process is running.
 It is legal to have several instances of this process running, but since all instances will compete to process the same messages, it is better to ensure that only a small number of instances (ideally one) is running.

-To enable dependencies, set the <xref:Metalama.Patterns.Caching.Backends.Redis.RedisCachingBackendConfiguration.SupportDependencies?text=RedisCachingBackendConfiguration.SupportDependencies> property to `true` when initializing the Redis caching back-end.
+To enable dependencies, set the <xref:Metalama.Patterns.Caching.Backends.Redis.RedisCachingBackendConfiguration.SupportsDependencies?text=RedisCachingBackendConfiguration.SupportsDependencies> property to `true` when initializing the Redis caching back-end.

 ### Running the dependency GC process